5-bar Tararua tramping

 Some people, particularly trampers, rejoice when heading into our wilderness while others have a fearful attitude towards these areas that they believe should be completely avoided—for they are places that they consider are hideous, desolate and uncomfortable—where people suffer and sometimes die.

-However, nowadays it seems that many of those who do actually want to visit wilderness areas are not prepared to give up any of our usually accepted creature comforts—and in particular their virtual social contacts—and will not venture anywhere unless they carry a mobile phone whereby they can avoid having to do so.
+Nowadays, however, it seems that many of those who do actually want to visit wilderness areas are not prepared to give up any of our usually accepted creature comforts, in particular their virtual social contact, and will not venture anywhere unless they carry their phone.

 camping, Mt Hector, Tararuas, Tararua Range

-5-bar heaven on the summit of Hector – and the one calm day per year
+5-bar heaven on the summit of Hector – and one of the few calm days per year

 The best: